HomeBlog Home

 wheelchair on a ramp at home to get inside

-5. Lower Sinks
+5. Lower Sinks and Countertops

-Wheelchair-accessible sinks are a must-have and are designed specifically for people with mobility disabilities.
 To meet the Americans with Disabilities Act guidelines, sinks should not be mounted higher than 34 inches from the floor and should have a knee clearance of 27 inches high, 30 inches wide, and up to 25 inches deep.

-6. Replace Knob Handles
+6. Replace Doorknobs with Lever Handles

 According to the Americans with Disabilities Act, all door handles should have a minimum height of 34 inches and a maximum height of 48 inches.
 The maximum force required to open the doors within a home should only be five pounds in order to accommodate various types of users and their abilities.